Automattic/woocommerce-payments/readme.txt

 == Description ==

-Get paid with [WooCommerce Payments](https://woocommerce.com/payments/).
-The only payments plugin designed exclusively for WooCommerce stores.
+**Payments made simple, with no monthly fees – designed exclusively for WooCommerce stores.**

-**Manage payments from your store's dashboard**
+Securely accept major credit and debit cards, and allow customers to pay you directly without leaving your WooCommerce store.
+View and manage transactions from one convenient place – your WordPress dashboard.

-With WooCommerce Payments, you can see payments, track cash flow into your bank account, manage refunds, and stay on top of disputes - all from the comfort of your store.
+See payments, track cash flow into your bank account, manage refunds, and stay on top of disputes without the hassle of having to log into a separate payment processor.

+**Manage transactions from the comfort of your store**

-Features normally only available at your payment provider's website are now part of your site with the **integrated payments dashboard**.
+Features previously only available on your payment provider’s website are now part of your store’s **integrated payments dashboard**.
+This enables you to:

-- View the details of [payments, refunds and other transactions](https://docs.woocommerce.com/document/payments/#section-4)
+- View the details of [payments, refunds, and other transactions](https://docs.woocommerce.com/document/payments/#section-4).
-- View and respond to [disputes / chargebacks](https://docs.woocommerce.com/document/payments/disputes/)
+- View and respond to [disputes and chargebacks](https://docs.woocommerce.com/document/payments/disputes/).
-- Track [deposits](https://docs.woocommerce.com/document/payments/#section-5) to your bank account or debit card
+- [Track deposits](https://docs.woocommerce.com/document/payments/#section-5) into your bank account or debit card.

-**Accept all major credit and debit cards**

-Increase conversion rates by securely accepting all major credit and debit cards directly on your site.

 **Pay as you go**

-Free to install with no set up fees or monthly fees.
-Payment processing fees start at 2.9% + $0.30/transaction for U.S.-issued cards.
-See all the [fees](https://docs.woocommerce.com/document/payments/faq/fees/).
+WooCommerce Payments is **free to install**, with **no setup fees or monthly fees**.
+Pay-as-you-go fees start at 2.9% + $0.30 per transaction for U.S.-issued cards.
+[Read more about transaction fees](https://docs.woocommerce.com/document/payments/faq/fees/).

 **Supported by the WooCommerce team**

-Our global support team is available to answer questions you may have about WooCommerce Payments installation, set up, or use.
+Our global support team is available to answer questions you may have about WooCommerce Payments installation, setup, or use.
 For assistance, [open a ticket on WooCommerce.com](https://woocommerce.com/my-account/create-a-ticket/?select=5278104).

 == Getting Started ==